GP8964/PERN-EBS/README.md

     Repeat the process above, you are almost having access to all weapons in the list.

   Some EBS also uses the same path of the sample code for storing weapon information (/log/_hash.data), and allow all people to directly download the data.<br>
-  This vulnerability can be directly solved by saving all the information in a database.<br>
-  I don't know if secret weapon feature should be retained, but my sample version won't be including any.

 - 2: Password length<br><br>